[2024 Graduates] New Graduate's Experience of Passing the AWS Cloud Practitioner Exam [Shikoku Office]

 Of course, it's okay if you don't understand the meaning.
 It's fine if

-you've vaguely heard the words.
+you've only vaguely heard the terms before.

 Let's continue to lower the hurdles to studying